How long will I HUG A TREE for? You decide!

 countries

-Australia, Belgium, Canada, Colombia, Congo, Côte D'Ivoire, Denmark, France, Germany, Hong Kong, India, Indonesia, Ireland, Italy, Kenya, Mexico, Nepal, Netherlands, New Zealand, Paraguay, Philippines, Portugal, Singapore, Spain, Sri Lanka, Tanzania, Turkey, Uganda, United Kingdom, United States, Vietnam
+Australia, Belgium, Brazil, Cameroon, Canada, Chile, China, Colombia, Congo, Costa Rica, Côte D'Ivoire, Denmark, Finland, France, Germany, Hong Kong, Iceland, India, Indonesia, Ireland, Italy, Japan, Kenya, Malaysia, Mexico, Mozambique, Nepal, Netherlands, New Zealand, Nigeria, Pakistan, Paraguay, Philippines, Portugal, Singapore, South Africa, South Korea, Spain, Sri Lanka, Sweden, Tanzania, Turkey, Uganda, United Kingdom, United States, Vietnam

 schools